Modern East Asian Studies (M.A.)

 The MA program offers Chinese, Japanese or Korean language and a choice of a discipline (sociology, political science or economics).
 The program combines acquired language skills with interdisciplinary and discipline-specific modules focusing on Chinese, Japanese and Korean studies.
 Methodological training is integrated into the Advanced East Asian modules.

-During the first semester of the one-year (two-semester) MA program, MEAS students deepen their Chinese, Japanese and Korean language skills by focusing on advanced reading of essays and newspaper articles.
-Additionally, students choose three out of eight Advanced East Asian Studies (AEAS) modules, complemented by one elective module.
+During the first semester, MEAS students deepen their Chinese, Japanese and Korean language skills by focusing on reading, writing and discussing on advanced level.
+Additionally, students choose three out of approx. ten Advanced East Asian Studies (AEAS) modules, complemented by one elective module.

 During the second and last semester of the MA MEAS, students concentrate on writing their Master’s thesis.
 The thesis is an independent piece of research about a cutting-edge topic on contemporary East Asia.
 It is intended to provide evidence of the student’s newly acquired knowledge, theoretical and methodological skills in East Asian regional studies, and language proficiency.